lindenb/jvarkit/docs/CoveragePlotter.md

   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --smooth
+      Run median smooth on this number of pixels. (ignore if <=1)
+      Default: 10
     --svg-only
       Force SVG-only output (default is HTML+SVG).
       Default: false